bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

 StatefulSets are a Kubernetes object that provide helpful mechanisms for managing Pods that interface with stateful applications, such as databases.
 They provide a stable mechanism for managing Pods to help ensure data is retrievable in a predictable way.

 Try to remove the StatefulSet that is pointed to the Pod that represents the Postgres primary.
 First, determine which Pod is the primary.
-We’ll store it in an environmental variable for convenience.
+We"ll store it in an environmental variable for convenience.

 PRIMARY_POD=$(kubectl -n postgres-operator get pods \
   --selector=postgres-operator.crunchydata.com/role=master \